-Most people with a degree in education teach kindergarten through twelfth grade, also known as K-12 education.
+Most people with a degree in education teach kindergarten through twelfth grade, collectively known as K-12 education.
 Your particular degree designation corresponds to the subject and/or grade level of students you intend to teach.
-Schools typically divide grade levels into four areas: early childhood, elementary school, middle grades, and high school.
+Schools typically divide grade levels into four areas: early childhood, elementary school, middle grades and high school.

 K-12 teachers use a variety of methods and materials to communicate ideas.
-They work well with diverse groups of students and provide education in core subjects, discipline, and guidance.
+They work with diverse groups of students, educating them in core subjects, discipline and guidance.
 Most K-12 educators enjoy an autonomous work environment.
 All states require public school teachers to have a bachelor's degree and a teacher's license.
 Private school teachers may not be required to have a teacher's license, but they usually must have a bachelor's degree or higher in order to be considered for a position.

 K-12 Education Degree Programs

 On-campus and online schools offer many degrees and certifications to K-12 educators.
 The type of degree you pursue depends on your current level of education and experience, as well as your desired career.
-Online degrees in K-12 education have become more common in the field; they are particularly useful for career changers, who want to move into teaching without losing income while attending school full-time.
+Online degrees in K-12 education have become more common in the field; they can be particularly useful for career changers, who want to move into teaching without losing income.

 Associate Degrees in K-12 Education

-An associate degree in K-12 education typically offers courses that will prepare you for a career as a teacher assistant.
-You can choose from a variety of associate degrees, depending on the grade level of students you wish to work with.
+You can choose from a variety of associate degree programs in K-12 education, depending on the grade level of students you wish to work with.
 For instance, if you would like to work with children in grades K-3, you may choose to pursue an associate degree in early childhood education.
-Online associate degrees are primarily available in the areas of child development, day care work and early childhood education.
+Online associate degree programs are primarily available in the areas of child development, day care work and early childhood education.

 Bachelor's Degrees in K-12 Education

 Bachelor's degrees in K-12 education are usually specific to the grade level and/or subject you wish to teach.
-A bachelor's degree in early childhood education typically prepares you to teach grades K-3, while a bachelor's degree in elementary education will usually prepare you to teach grades 1-6.
-If you are considering a career teaching middle grades or high school, you will likely choose a degree that offers courses in your primary subject area in addition to teacher training courses.
-For instance, if you wish to teach math to high school students, you would get your bachelor's degree in mathematics education.
-Your primary courses would be in mathematics, but you also would take courses preparing you to teach.
+A bachelor's degree program in early childhood education is designed around teaching grades K-3, while a program in elementary education may cover teaching grades 1-6.
+If you are considering a career teaching middle grades or high school, you may need to take courses in your primary subject area in addition to teacher training courses.
+For instance, if you wish to teach math to high school students, you would earn your bachelor's degree in mathematics education.
+Your primary courses would be in mathematics, but you would also take courses on teaching.

 All states require a bachelor's degree to obtain your teacher's license, and the degree takes about four years to complete.
-Private schools typically require a bachelor's degree, but can sometimes make exceptions for teachers with extraordinary life experience.
-The courses offered for a bachelor's degree vary depending on the grade level and subject area of focus.
-You can typically expect all degree programs to require courses in child development and teaching methods.
-Online bachelor's degrees are available in topics like math or science for middle and high school students, but in order to earn your teacher's license, you must fulfill in-person student teaching requirements as well.
+Private schools typically require a bachelor's degree, but may occasionally make exceptions for teachers with extraordinary life experience.
+The courses in a bachelor's degree program vary depending on the grade level and subject area of focus.

 Post-Baccalaureate Degrees in K-12 Education

-Many schools now offer advanced teacher certification programs to bachelor's degree holders with no teacher education training.
-These programs usually provide the training and education necessary to apply for teacher licensure.
-Courses are similar to those in a bachelor's degree teacher training program.
+Many schools offer advanced teacher certification programs for bachelor's degree holders who have no teacher education training.
+These programs are designed around the education and skills that are necessary to apply for teacher licensure.
+Courses are often similar to those in a bachelor's degree teacher training program.